iliecz/fluent-plugin-fortigate-syslog-parser/README.md

 # FortigateSyslogParser

-FortigateSyslogParser is a plugin for fluentd intended to parse the syslogs issued by your fortigate device.
+FortigateSyslogParser is a plugin for fluentd intended to parse the syslogs issued by fortigate device.
+This was implemented and tested for a Fortigate 100D device with FortiOS 6.2.0 installed.
+Fortigate as well as other devices brakes regular syslog parsing due to the date/time format.
 ## Installation

 ```ruby